kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

   provider entities (e.g. with the controller as explained in
   {{!I-D.ietf-detnet-controller-plane-framework}} Section 3.2).
 It identifies
   the amount and types of resources needed by the applications.
-This can potentially follow existing DetNet YANG models or proprietory approaches.
+This can potentially follow existing DetNet YANG models or proprietary approaches.
 * A network controller allocates/provisions and maps those requests to DetNet flows.
 It is sufficient to return the results of success or failure of reservations to the MGMT function (no explicit mappings).